 On March 16, 2011, Corby entered into an agreement with Brick Brewing Co.
 Limited ("Brick") whereby Brick purchased from Corby the Canadian rights to the Seagram Coolers brand for a purchase price of \$7.3 million, plus the value of inventory on hand ("Inventory Value").
-The purchase price was satisfied by a \$4.9 million cash payment on closing and a secured promissory note issued by Brick in favour of Corby for the remaining balance, which will be paid over four years with 5% interest per annum.
-Brick paid to Corby the first anniversary payment of \$0.7 million, with interest, on January 31, 2012 and the Inventory Value of \$1.4 million on March 14, 2012.
+The purchase price was satisfied by a \$4.9 million cash payment on closing and a secured promissory note issued by Brick in favour of Corby for the remaining balance, to be paid over four years with 5% interest per annum.
+Brick paid to Corby the first anniversary payment of \$0.7 million, with interest, on January 31, 2012, the second anniversary payment of \$0.7 million, with interest, on January 30, 2013 and the third anniversary payment of \$0.7 million, with interest, paid the Inventory Value of \$1.4 million to Corby on March 14, 2012.